onflow/flow/docs/emulator.md

 The Flow Emulator is a lightweight tool that emulates the behaviour of the real Flow network.

-The emulator exposes a gRPC server that implements the Flow Observation API, which is designed to have near feature parity with the real network API.
+The emulator exposes a gRPC server that implements the [Flow Access API](access-api-spec.md), which is designed to have near feature parity with the real network API.

 ## Running the emulator with the Flow CLI